ScientiaCapital/Loan-Qualifier-Application/README.md

 **Welcome to the Loan Qualifcation App!**
 The loan qualifier application will help home loan companies streamline their application process.

-By inputting details at the comman line the homeowner wi
+By inputting details at the comman line the homeowner will get list of banks.
 ---
 ## Technologies
 *Built using Python 3.7.9 64-bit